Bringing teachers and maths researchers together

 - is keen to build meaningful connections and join a like-minded community?

-Kick-off for Australia’s first Maths Teacher Circles will be in Melbourne from January 2020, with a two-day Immersion Workshop.
-Throughout the school year, local circles will then host after-school sessions drawing on a range of facilitators and themes.
+Kick-off for Australia’s first Maths Teacher Circles began in Melbourne in January 2020, with over 50 teachers and mathematicians coming together over two days.
+Throughout the school year, local circles will be hosting after-school sessions drawing on a range of facilitators and themes.

 A successful global model